Central Virginia

 • 00:08:36

-making sure that we're talking with UVA as this moves through and that we are going to be able to provide as much detail as possible as to what we're working toward, what kind of projects, kind of enhancements that we're talking about.
+Making sure that we're talking with UVA as this moves through and that we are going to be able to provide as much detail as possible as to what we're working toward, what kind of projects, kind of enhancements that we're talking about.

 • 00:08:52